soo-hwanlee/soo-hwanlee.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
+I am a linguist with primary interests in syntax and morphology.

-I am a postdoctoral researcher in the Language Contact and Cognition Lab working with Marlyse Baptista in the Department of Linguistics at the University of Pennsylvania.
-I received a PhD in Linguistics from New York University where I worked with Alec Marantz.
+At [GNU](https://www.gnu.ac.kr/main/main.do), I teach (under)graduate-level syntax and NLP courses as an assistant professor (tenure track).
+Previously, I was a postdoctoral researcher at the University of Pennsylvania working with Marlyse Baptista.
+I received my PhD from New York University where I worked with Alec Marantz.

 <!-- You can find my CV [here](https://drive.google.com/file/d/1YsMYeNXxGc_eTJwBWJlwdY1InUztBd4L/view?usp=drive_link). -->